October 11, 2022

 2. Gather your rental application documents

-• Proof of income including recent pay stubs and/or a W2
+• Proof of income, including recent pay stubs and/or a W2

-• Rental history and landlord references (unless there are none available)
+• Rental history and landlord references

 • Proof of renters insurance